 This oriental fragrance many not be a hard-care oud by Middle Eastern standards, but it has so much going for it to compensate.

-This is achieved by the various other notes (incense, wood, leather, amber and olibanum) coming together to create a seductive and sophisticated effect that’s pure compliment-bait.
+This Gucci fragrance achieves this by the combination of various other notes (incense, wood, leather, amber and olibanum) that create a seductive and sophisticated effect that’s pure compliment-bait.

-John Varvatos is an American fashion designer whose clothing has a rock ’n roll vibe.
-He has released various fragrances since 2009, including John Varvatos EDT, Artisan Blu EDT and Artisan Pure EDT.
+An American fashion designer whose clothing has a rock ’n roll vibe, John Varvatos has released various fragrances since 2009, including Dark Rebel Rider EDT, John Varvatos EDT, Artisan Blu EDT and Artisan Pure EDT.

-But in a collection of stand-outs, it’s 2015’s John Varvatos Dark Rebel EDT, created by Rodrigo Flores-Roux (Tom Ford Neroli Portofino EDT, Dolce & Gabbana Velvet Vetiver EDP), that’s hit the top of the fragrance charts.
+But in a collection of stand-outs, it’s 2015’s Dark Rebel Rider, created by Rodrigo Flores-Roux (Tom Ford Neroli Portofino EDT, Dolce & Gabbana Velvet Vetiver EDP), that’s hit the top of the best selling men’s cologne charts.